 Apogee Center in Hudson and Water Street Studio in Catskill are our local recovery centers.

 The Mental Health Association of Columbia-Greene Counties, Inc. operates two youth clubhouses–one in Columbia County (Hudson) and one in Greene (Catskill).
 The clubhouses provide safe, supportive, substance-free environments for youth ages 12- 21 who are in recovery or are at risk of developing a substance use disorder.
-You can visit their Facebook Page here.
+Check them out on Facebook.